-The objective of the financial statements is to outline the financial position, the cashflow and the operations of an organisation.
-Financial statements help document the accountability of the BCI Council.
+The objective of the consolidated financial statements is to outline the financial position, the cashflow and the operations of the group.
+Consolidated financial statements help document the accountability of the BCI Council.

-The financial statements have been prepared in accordance with Swiss Generally Accepted Accounting Principles or Swiss GAAP Core 1-6 and FER 21 "Accounting for charitable non-profit organisations" that aims to increase the significance and comparability of the reporting of charitable non-profit organisations and comply with the Swiss Code of Obligations.
+The consolidated financial statements have been prepared in accordance with Swiss Generally Accepted Accounting Principles or Swiss GAAP Core 1-6 and FER 21 "Accounting for charitable nonprofit organisations" that aims to increase the significance and comparability of the reporting of charitable non-profit organisations and comply with the Swiss Code of Obligations.
 Swiss GAAP FER are accounting standards meant for entities that are legally established in Switzerland.
-The financial statements give a true and fair view of the financial position and results.
+The consolidated financial statements give a true and fair view of the financial position and results.

-The financial statements have been prepared to include the branches in China and India, and all activities of the Association.
-Better Cotton Initiative Pakistan and BCI Growth and Innovation Foundation (GIF) are independent Entities.
-However, transactions between the entities are disclosed as related parties.
-The consolidated accounts which include Better Cotton Initiative Pakistan are prepared separately.
+The consolidated financial statements have been prepared to include the branches in China and India, and all activities of the Association; and include the accounts of the Better Cotton Initiative Pakistan partner organisation.
+Better Cotton Initiative Pakistan (BCI Pakistan) and BCI Growth and Innovation Foundation (GIF) are independent Entities.
+However, transactions between Better Cotton and GIF are disclosed as related party.

-The financial statements have been prepared using the historical cost convention and therefore apply the principles of accruals, going concern, matching, consistency, materiality and prudence.
+The consolidated financial statements have been prepared using the historical cost convention and therefore apply the principles of accruals, going concern, matching, consistency, materiality and prudence.